 What is antibiotic resistance?

 Antibiotics are drugs that doctors prescribe to treat infections that are caused by bacteria.
-The antibiotics are designed to kill the bacteria that are causing the infection.
-Sometimes bacteria change in a way that an antibiotic that used to kill them cannot kill them anymore.
-Then that antibiotic is no longer effective against those bacteria and another, often more powerful, antibiotic has to be used.
-When this process happens, the new, changed bacteria are called ‘antibiotic resistant’ because they are resistant to being killed by the antibiotic.
+The antibiotics are designed to kill or stop the growth of the bacteria that are causing infection.
+Sometimes bacteria change in a way that an antibiotic that killed them or stopped their growth before cannot do that anymore.
+The antibiotic is then no longer effective against those bacteria and another, often more powerful, antibiotic has to be used.
+When this process happens, the new, changed bacteria are called ‘antibiotic-resistant’ because they are resistant to being killed by, or their growth is not stopped by, the antibiotic.

-Antibiotic resistance is due to the misuse and overuse of antibiotics.
+Antibiotic resistance is a result of the misuse and overuse of antibiotics.
 Antibiotics are often over-prescribed due to demands from patients, time pressure on physicians, and uncertainty about the diagnoses.
-Using antibiotics when they are not really needed give bacteria an opportunity to adapt and change to new forms that are resistant to the antibiotics being used.
+Using antibiotics when they are not really needed or not taking them for the complete time period prescribed give bacteria an opportunity to adapt and change in a way that makes them resistant to the antibiotics being used.

-How can I get more information about antibiotic resistance?
+How can I learn more about antibiotic resistance?

-3) Visit the Centers for Disease Control and Prevention website at http://www.cdc.gov/drugresistance/index.html.
+- Visit the Centers for Disease Control and Prevention website at the CDC's page on antimicrobial resistance.